DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPagination/1 Configuration/itemCount.md

 Specifies the total number of items.

 ---
-`itemCount` is calculated by multiplying the number of items per page by the number of pages.
+`itemCount` is the main configuration setting of the component.
+Specify the total number of items that should be paginated for Pagination to function properly.